Matilde Camus

 Aurora Matilde Gómez Camus (26 September 1919 – 28 April 2012) was a Spanish poet from Cantabria who also wrote non-fiction.

 Life and career

-Aurora Matilde Gómez Camus was born in Santander, Cantabria on September 26th 1919, she was the daughter of Francisco Gómez Landeras and Matilde Camus del Villar.
+Aurora Matilde Gómez Camus was born in Santander, Cantabria on 26 September 1919, the daughter of Francisco Gómez Landeras and Matilde Camus del Villar.

 In the 1920s, Matilde Camus attended the Colegio de San José, and later on the Instituto de Santa Clara for seven years.
 She married Justo Guisández García in 1943.
 She had four children Justo Francisco, Francisco Javier, Matilde and Miguel Ángel.

 Matilde Camus wrote poetry book Voces in 1969.

-Camus died in Santander, Cantabria on April 28th 2012.
+Camus died in Santander, Cantabria, on 28 April 2012.